-Please complete the Application for Right-of-Way Permit, attach a copy of the Site Plan, and provide a Bond and Certificate of Insurance.
-Submit all of this information to the Engineering Department.
+Please complete the Application for Right-of-Way (ROW) Permit, attach a copy of the Site Plan, and provide a Bond and Certificate of Insurance.
+Submit this information to the Engineering Department.
+Send Email to MWright@eltownhall.com, USPS mail, or in person.

 The Application packet includes a Standard Detail sheet which depicts a Typical Driveway Apron, Temporary Pavement Detail, and Permanent Pavement Detail.
 The information contained on this Standard Detail sheet as been found to be suitable for most paving situations; however, additional downloadable reference Details for different paving situations have been included below.
 Upon request, copies of the reference details are also available from the Engineering Department.